aj120426394/webpack2-config/README.md

     * *inline Sourcemap*
     * *Hot module replacement*

-6\. `addStyleConfig()`: The initialized configuration does not include style `.sass .scss .css`.
+6\. `addStyleConfig()`: The initialized configuration does not include bundling `.sass .scss .css`.
 But you can use this function to add the style configuration.
  > **Execute this function before execute `buildForDevServer()`, `buildForDevelopment()`, `buildForProduction()`**
 ```javascript
 const cssConfig = {